-For those of us privileged to have known him it’s still pretty tough to believe that Paul Samson died on this day 16 years ago.
+For those of us privileged to have known him it’s still pretty tough to believe that Paul Samson died on September 9, 2002.
 I still miss his phone calls.
 Paul would never formally reveal who was at the other end of the line, preferring to announce himself in a comedic voice: “Helllllloooooo!”

 Samson was the founder, guitarist and guiding light of the New Wave Of British Heavy Metal act that bore his name.
 Born Paul Sanson on June 4, 1953, he sang lead vocals on Samson’s 1979 debut, Survivors, produced by John McCoy of Gillan, (despite Bruce Bruce, later Bruce Dickinson, appearing on its sleeve).
 Bruce debuted with the band on the following year’s Head On, which had a cover starring the band’s notorious, mysterious masked drummer Thunderstick.